mcfunley/pugsql/docs/tutorial.md

 ---
 title: Tutorial
 ---
-This primer covers the basics of using PugSQL.
+This primer covers the basics of using PugSQL. **PugSQL is still in beta, and might be missing a few things.**

 ### Installation